Skip to main content

 );

-If you implement the action's toString(), you can display more information.
-For example, suppose a LoginAction which has a username field:
+If you implement method toString() of the action, you can display more information.
+For example, suppose a LoginAction that has a username field:

 class LoginAction extends ReduxAction {